 To support a situation when log output should be consolidated to files, the JS7 - REST Web Service API allows access to log output of orders and jobs.
 The JS7 - PowerShell Module is a lightweight wrapper for the REST Web Service API which is used for the examples below with Linux and Windows.
 Users are free to use the JS7 REST Web Service from their preferred scripting language to provide similar functionality.

 For similar handling of order logs see JS7 - How to make order logs available from files.

 Access Log Object

-Get-JS7TaskHistorycmdlet returns history results that can be filtered by folders, workflows, date range, jobs, see cmdlet description.
+Get-JS7TaskHistorycmdlet returns history results which can be filtered by folders, workflows, date range, jobs - see the cmdlet description.
 By default today's task executions are returned.